Category Archives: German Royals

 Anna of Hesse and by Rhine, Grand Duchess of Mecklenburg-Schwerin; Credit -Wikipedia

 Princess Anna of Hesse and by Rhine was the second wife of Grand Duke Friedrich Franz II of Mecklenburg-Schwerin.
-She was born Princess Maria Anna Wilhelmine Elisabeth Mathilde on May 25, 1843, in Bessungen, Hesse, the only daughter of Prince Karl of Hesse and by Rhine and Princess Elisabeth of Prussia.
-Anna had three brothers:
+She was born Princess Maria Anna Wilhelmine Elisabeth Mathilde on May 25, 1843, in Bessungen, Grand Duchy of Hesse and by Rhine, now in the German state of Hesse.
+She was the only daughter of Prince Karl of Hesse and by Rhine and Princess Elisabeth of Prussia.

 Friedrich Franz II of Mecklenburg-Schwerin; Credit – Wikipedia

-Anna was considered as a possible wife for the future King Edward VII of the United Kingdom.
-However, she instead married Grand Duke Friedrich Franz II of Mecklenburg-Schwerin on July 4, 1864, in Darmstadt.
-His first wife had died two years earlier and Anna became stepmother to his four children.
-Anna and Friedrich Franz had one daughter:
+Anna was considered a possible wife for the future King Edward VII of the United Kingdom.
+However, she married Grand Duke Friedrich Franz II of Mecklenburg-Schwerin on July 4, 1864, in Darmstadt, Grand Duchy of Hesse and by Rhine, now in the German state of Hesse.
+His first wife died two years earlier and Anna became stepmother to his four children.

-• Duchess Anna (1865-1882) – unmarried, died in her teens
+• Duchess Anna of Mecklenburg-Schwerin (1865-1882) – unmarried, died in her teens

 On April 16, 1865, just a week after giving birth to her daughter, 21-year-old Grand Duchess Anna died of puerperal fever (childbed fever) in Schwerin, Grand Duchy of Mecklenburg-Schwerin, now in Mecklenburg-Vorpommern, Germany.
 She is buried in the Schwerin Cathedral.